jimminycricket42/School-Notes/Life Sciences/History of life on Earth/Fossils.md

 ## Fossil Dating
 ### Radiometric Dating
-Radiometric dating relies on the decay of radioactive [[isotopes]] of elements like carbon, potassium, and uranium.
+Radiometric dating relies on the decay of radioactive [[Neutrons]] of elements like carbon, potassium, and uranium.
 The more the element decays, the older it is.
 Therefore we can date a fossil by measuring the radioactive decay of the element.

 ### Relative Dating